 Moving from one place to another on two legs is a matter of some importance to the genus Homo, which separated from the other primates several million years ago as the first and only biped.
 Prior to that, swinging through trees and rambling about on the ground in a knuckle-dragging galumph was de rigueur.
 We walked before we talked and we talked before we texted.
-The twentieth century dawned with an uncontrolled experiment with humanity that resulted from the industrial revolution of the nineteenth.
+The twentieth century dawned with an uncontrolled experiment that resulted from the industrial revolution of the nineteenth.
 Earning ones’ daily bread changed from activities of bodily motion and physical work to consumption based on the energy of steam and then oil and gas.
 We ride where we once walked, and we sit where we once stood.
 Whether this is sustainable on a global scale with over seven billion people remains to be seen, but there are good reasons to be concerned.
 On the level of the individual, increasing obesity and the prevalence of chronic metabolic conditions suggest that the experiment with riding and sitting is not going well.
 Thoreau wrote “I think that I cannot preserve my health and spirits unless I spend four hours a day at least …sauntering through the woods and over the hills and fields, absolutely free from all worldly engagements.”
 The inner peace that results from a walk in the woods is not coincidence; it is universal and as true now as ever it was.
 Over time, the walk becomes a hike, and, ultimately, perhaps a panacea.

 A walk is not a hike; it is something less.
 A walk was once generally known somewhat whimsically as a constitutional, and one was wont to take a daily constitutional as a matter of maintaining salubrity.
 The term constitution has fundamental import; with a capital C it is the name selected for the governing rules of our republic and thereafter globally.
 A small c constitution is the physical and mental makeup of a person, one’s very essence.
 Walking according to this analogy is necessary and sufficient for the sustenance of body, mind and soul; to establish and sustain a proper metabolism and brain function .
 Whatever form it takes, walking tends to become a chore, a routine that is sustainable only with effort and commitment.
 Over time and with the availability of alternative means of locomotion and a saturated entertainment space, it ceases altogether.
 The disappointing if predictable result is systematic sequestration with its attendant cultural attenuation.
 For walking to succeed in postindustrial society, one must have focus, intent, and variability which is the essence of the human spirit.
 Walking with purpose leads inexorably to hiking.
 Again Thoreau “When we walk, we naturally go to the fields and woods; what would become of us, if we walked only in a garden or a mall.”
 His prescience is of note, as a mall was then a public promenade and not the monstrous tabernacles (soon to be Mausoleums) of the consumer society that they have now become.
 Ironically, in many suburban and urban neighborhoods, the mall is the only practical place to walk as cars have taken over the interstices to the extent that walking can be risky business.

 Hiking is enhanced with a purpose that exceeds merely getting from one point to another and that purpose is to understand nature.
 This is not something that comes on its own, it requires observation and study.
 With some effort and with the motivation of new insight it is something that you come to know.
 If you don’t know it, you didn’t see it and a hike becomes a mere walk in the woods.
-Knowledge of the flora and fauna of the forests and mountains is the essence of hiking.
+Knowledge of the flora, fauna, and fungi of the forests and mountains is the essence of hiking.
 Nature is complex.
 It is overwhelming in its diversity.
 Again Emerson “Nature stretches out her arms to embrace man, only let his thoughts be of equal greatness.”
 Hiking is a prerequisite to the nature experience.
 It is necessary to get to the trail, to hike the trail, and to get back to where you started without injury.
 It sounds simple and it is, but only if one adheres to a few principles.
 You must be in shape and you must plan to be prepared for that which you may not have expected, the known unknown.
 Hiking is physically demanding.
 The trail is rarely flat.
 It is not like a sidewalk along a graded roadbed, where all the hillocks have been leveled.
 It is almost always up and down over uneven, often rocky ground.
 To get in shape, you must start walking, adding distance and elevation over the course of time.
 For the neophyte, this could take several months to a year.
 You are ready for your first hike when you can walk at least five miles without getting either cramps or blisters.
 If you try to hike without this minimum level of conditioning, you will not enjoy it and will more than likely give it up.
 Once you start hiking, staying in shape is a byproduct of the process.
 It is the one sport that you can do for the rest of your life.
 Physical health yields mental health.
 Humans are hikers according to our genetic nature, which yields natural health.

 Hiking and Homo sapiens